 Voltage • Although we have access to electricity in India, service interruptions are quite common.
 The electric current is 230V.
 A variety of electrical plugs are found throughout India, so an all-around adapter plug set is recommended.
 A voltage converter may be required for some electronic devices.

 Visa • India requires a tourist visa for entry for U.S. citizens.
-Visas can be obtained through BLS International.
+Visas can be obtained through Cox & Kings Global Services.
 Putney provides guidelines on obtaining a visa.
 Non U.S. citizens must check local visa requirements.

 How To Apply